mwnachman/CIS550_Final_Project/README.md

 - To start the client, use the command 'npm start'.

-- In the browser, navigate to http://localhost:8080/
+- In the browser, navigate to http://localhost:8080/  or  http://localhost:8084/

 Both the client and server have hot reloading enabled.